< Back

 Start by thoroughly reading the job description and researching the company.
 Identify the key skills, experience, and qualities they're looking for in a candidate.
 Then, strategically highlight the aspects of your background that align with those requirements.

-For example, if the job posting emphasises leadership experience, make sure to showcase instances where you've successfully managed teams or projects.
+For example, if the job posting emphasises leadership experience as a key skill, make sure to showcase instances where you've successfully managed teams or projects.
 If the company values innovation, highlight examples of your creative problem-solving skills.

 By customising your CV to the job at hand, you demonstrate your genuine interest and show the employer that you're the perfect fit for their unique needs.
 It may feel like a long process but it's worth it!